Easy Sourdough Tortillas Recipe (Made Two Ways!)

 If you are making the long-fermented version:

-Place the tortilla dough in a greased bowl and cover for 12-24 hours.
+Place the tortilla dough in a greased bowl, cover and leave at room temperature to double in size.

 If you are making the quick version:

-Leave the dough in the bowl and allow it to rest for at least 30 minutes, or up to 2-4 hrs.
+Leave the dough in the bowl and allow it to rest for at least 30 minutes.
 This relaxes the gluten so that we can roll them into tortillas.

 Shape